fhir-fli/fhirpod/README.md

 ```

 I've made start and stop scripts in the project just so you don't have to remember the exact commands.

+### notes

+Came across this and wanted to make note of it: https://github.com/shorebirdtech